allison-zhou-phd/SBA_Loans_Risk_Analysis/README.md

 ![](images/gbc_partDepend.png)

-Given the feature importance study, I made a decison to further reduce the number of explanatory to five: the loan term('Term'), the unemployment rate ('U_rate'), the SBA guanranteed ratio ('SBA_g'), the gross loan amount ('GrAppv'), and the sector risk ('SectorRisk') and proceed with the Gradient Boosting model as the final model.
+Given the feature importance study, I made a decison to further reduce the number of explanatory to five: the loan term(Term), the unemployment rate (U_rate), the SBA guanranteed ratio (SBA_g), the gross loan amount (GrAppv), and the sector risk (SectorRisk) and proceed with the Gradient Boosting model as the final model.
 A grid search is performed in hope to fine tune the hyper-parameters.

  | Parameter        | Optimal | Gridsearch Values |
  |------------------|--------:|------------------:|